astanin/python-tabulate/README.md

 Use `None` for any columns where an explicit maximum does not need to be provided, and thus no automate multiline wrapping will take place.

-The wraping uses the python standard [textwrap.wrap](https://docs.python.org/3/library/textwrap.html#textwrap.wrap) function with default parameters - aside from width.
+The wrapping uses the python standard [textwrap.wrap](https://docs.python.org/3/library/textwrap.html#textwrap.wrap) function with default parameters - aside from width.

 This example demonstrates usagage of automatic multiline wrapping, though typically